Monospace-V/Monospace-V/README.md

 - Reach me:
   - Create an issue on this repository.
-  - Contact me privately via the [LMMS forums](https://lmms.io/forum/memberlist.php?mode=viewprofile&u=9181) if it's related to music on LMMS (avoid using this option)
+  - Contact me privately via the [LMMS forums](https://lmms.io/forum/memberlist.php?mode=viewprofile&u=9181) if it's related to music on LMMS (avoid using this option.
+I'm rarely active.)

 - I'm looking for help with: my Java calculator.
 See the repository for the calculator for more information on what.